Guests and Presenters

 KT (Katherine) Wagner writes science fiction, Gothic horror and steampunk with occasional forays into other genres and her garden.
 Several of her short stories are published.
 She lives in Maple Ridge, organizes Golden Ears Writers, and attended SFU's Southbank Writers program in 2013 and The Writers' Studio in 2015.
 On-line she can be found at www.northernlightsgothic.com

 Krista writes mostly Fantasy, and has mucked about with other genres, and short fiction.
 She has been a finalist in several contests, and won a couple of them.
 She has her BFA in Theatre from the University of Victoria.
-Cool experiences of Spring 2015 include playing Mrs. Pearce in the Royal City Musical Theatre production of My Fair Lady, and the publication of her story, The Inner Light in Pulp Literature magazine.
-She loves being Musical Director for musical theatre productions with young people (In the Heights, Urinetown, Mary Poppins, Anything Goes, etc.) Krista sings jazz in a big band, and in a trio.
+Cool experiences of 2017 include co-creating and co-starring in a play with her husband and two offspring in the Victoria Fringe Festival, and the publication of her story, To Serve and Protect in 49th Parallels, from Bundoran Press.
+She loves being Musical Director for musical theatre productions with young people (Rent, In the Heights, Urinetown, Anything Goes, etc.) Krista sings jazz in a big band, and in a duo.
 She writes in a closet in Port Coquitlam, BC.

 Andrea was raised in the Winterfellian wilds of Prince George, but now calls Vancouver home.
 She loves to consume all types of content: movies, books, TV, weird internet bowling shows...
 She's an occasional debater for West Coast Geeks vs Nerds, the co-organiser of local meetup.com group, NerdHQ, and lazy blogger over at everydayoptimist.net.
 She also recently started podcasting, re-watching Buffy with her friend Amanda who is still uninitiated in the ways of the Slayer.
 Finally,(and probably most impressively) this year she'll be celebrating her 5th San Diego Comic-Conniversary in July, and would happy to tell you how excited she is about it (hint: REALLY EXCITED!)

 SANDRA WICKHAM's friends call her a needle crafting aficionado, health guru and ninja-in-training.
-Sandra's short stories have appeared in Evolve, Vampires of the New Undead, Evolve, Vampires of the Future Undead, Chronicles of the Order, Crossed Genres magazine, Locothology, The Urban Green Man, Tales from the Archives and Luna Station Quarterly.
-She blogs about writing with the Inkpunks, is the Fitness Nerd columnist for the Functional Nerds and slush reads for Lightspeed Magazine.
+Sandra's short stories have appeared in Evolve, Vampires of the New Undead, Evolve, Vampires of the Future Undead, Chronicles of the Order, Crossed Genres magazine, Locothology, The Urban Green Man, Tales from the Archives, Luna Station Quarterly, Sirens and Equus.
+Sheslush reads for Lightspeed Magazine and hosts the Creative Ink Festival for readers and writers.

 Tom D Wright lives in the Puget Sound area with his wife.
 When he's not writing, he works in IT for a prominent IT company in Seattle.
 He graduated from Bowie State University with an M.A. in Psychology, so when people call him with an IT problem, he can ask them "And how does that make you feel?"
 Tom is also privileged to serve on the board of the Cascade Writers, a writer's conference dedicated to providing educational seminars and workshops for those interested in writing and publishing original works.

-Jeff is a Vancouver Entertainment Attorney with 28 years of experience.
+Jeff is a Vancouver Entertainment Attorney with 30 years of experience.
 He practices entirely in the areas of entertainment and media, including issues involving literary works and publishing.
 He has represented both writers and publishers.
 He also frequently represents filmmakers offering options to writers of books, scripts and screenplays.
 He is an associate professor at UVic in entertainment and copyright law matters.
-He also lectures at BCIT, UBC, Langara, the Art institute and the Vancouver Film School.
+Jeff was one of the entertainment lawyers for the 2010 Winter Olympics.
+He has also given legal lectures at BCIT, UBC, Langara College, and Thomson Rivers University.

 Would you like to be a presenter at our event?Here's some information for you: